McDrak/Tesis/docs/Tesis-v0.2.md

         -   Motivation: Hard worker, religious and family centered.
-            After he receives his opportunity to be free from the laboratory, he has to deal with the fact of losing one of his senses, stress of escaping alive and faith to reunite with his family.
+            After he receives his opportunity to be free from the laboratory, he must deal with the fact of losing one of his senses, stress of escaping alive and faith to reunite with his family.

     -   Antagonist